ilovekharkiv/EPAM/Homework #2. Databases.md

 ## Part 1
 ### 1. Download MySQL server for your OS on VM.
 ### 2. Install MySQL server on VM.
->However, I didn't use VM, since i have a separate SSD with Ubuntu 22.04 for work/practice.
+>I didn't use VM, since i have a separate SSD with Ubuntu 22.04 for work/practice.
 It works faster and more convenient comparing to VMs.

 2.1.
 Follow the instructions [to install MySQL](https://linuxhint.com/install-mysql-on-ubuntu-22-04/#:~:text=To%20install%20MySQL%20on%20Ubuntu%2022.04%2C%20first%2C%20execute%20the%20system,the%20%E2%80%9Csudo%20mysql_secure_installation%E2%80%9D%20command.) according to the guide.